JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-introduce-your-team.md

 Here are some tips on how you can support your team at this stage:

 *   Collect the questions you were asked during the previous stage on the “_Kotlin Multiplatform: Frequently asked questions”_ wiki page and share it with your team.
-*   Create a _#kmm-support_ Slack channel and become the most active user there.
+*   Create a _#kotlin-multiplatform-support_ Slack channel and become the most active user there.
 *   Organize an informal team building event with popcorn and pizza where you watch educational or inspirational videos about Kotlin Multiplatform. [“Shipping a Mobile Multiplatform Project on iOS & Android ” by Ben Asher & Alec Strong](https://www.youtube.com/watch?v=je8aqW48JiA) could be a good choice.

 The reality is that you probably will not change people's hearts and minds in a day or even a week.
 But patience and attentiveness to the needs of your colleagues will undoubtedly bring results.

-The Kotlin Multiplatform Mobile team looks forward to hearing [your story](mailto:kmm.feedback@kotlinlang.org).
+The Kotlin Multiplatform Mobile team looks forward to hearing [your story](mailto:kotlin.multiplatform.feedback@kotlinlang.org).

 _We'd like to thank the [Touchlab team](https://touchlab.co) for helping us write this article._